 - What would you change about your life if you could?
 (Unit 8)

-Click HERE to see a sample lesson plan from a “First Person Sharing” day.
+Click HERE to see a sample lesson plan from a reinforcement day.

 Teachers face two great challenges in classroom management when it comes to Day 4.
 First, if teachers orally test students one-on-one, what do they do with all of the other students in the class to ensure that they are gainfully occupied?
 Secondly, if one has 20 to 30 students in the classroom, how can the teacher possibly test each one individually in a class period of, say, less than 60 minutes’ duration?

 As for the first challenge, the key is holding students accountable for their use of time before and after tests.
-Actually, this is easier than one might think.
+Actually, this is easier than one might think, provided that the students have computer workstations or devices available to them on which they can work independently.
 Prior to being tested, students are intensely focused on preparing themselves for the testing situation, particularly if they know it is going to be carried out in the presence of observing classmates.
-Following the testing situation, if given an assignment on the computers about which they will be interrogated immediately upon the last test having been completed, and if class participation is heavily weighed, their focus on the task at hand is enhanced and the chance for distracting behavior is diminished.
+Following the testing situation, if given an assignment on the computers about which they will be interrogated immediately upon the last test having been completed, and if class participation is heavily weighted, their focus on the task at hand is enhanced and the chance for distracting behavior is diminished.
 The second challenge, that of completing one-on-one testing in a single day, is handled by means of the well-organized rotation described below.

 In random fashion, it is determined which student will be tested first and half of the class following him or her, automatically determined by their order in the seating chart, is seated in order in chairs in the front of the classroom.
 The other half of the students are sent to the computers where they are given time to study a lesson on the story viewed at the end of the previous class or to prepare a task for their cross-cultural exchange.